 This policy exists to achieve service excellence to customers with disabilities.
 If anyone has a question about the policy, or if the purpose of the policy is not understood, an explanation should be provided by, or referred to anyone on the Executive Management Team.

-This policy and its related procedures are reviewed as required in the event of legislative changes.
+This policy and its related procedures will be reviewed as required in the event of legislative changes.

 Accessibility for Ontarians with Disabilities Act, 2005